wppbav/developer.wppbav.com/docs/core-resources/operating-companies.md

 The slim relationship schema is used when the operating company is used as part of an include in another resource.

+## Additional Filters

+For convenience, we have a set of additional filters that are not available in the [default filters](../customizing/filters.md) or are part of the columns.
+These are:

+- `parents` - Set to a comma-separated list of operating company IDs to only return countries owned by those operating companies.

 ## Relationships & includes

 By default, relationships apart from the sector are not included.
 See